-If your in-house Cardiology billing and coding department is facing constant inefficiencies, and dealing with coding backlogs and if you are operating on a shoe-string budget and small staff, chances of a negative impact on your Cardiology facilities bottom line are very high.
+If your in-house Cardiology billing and coding department are facing constant inefficiencies, and dealing with coding backlogs and if you are operating on a shoe-string budget and small staff, chances of a negative impact on your Cardiology facilities bottom line are very high.

 Here Are Some Tips Improve The Cardiology Billing And Coding For Your Facility: